Vehicle leasing: In the UK

 Leasing a vehicle provides access to a vehicle that might otherwise be unaffordable as an outright purchase.
 Leasing may be beneficial if the plan is to change the vehicle at the end of the initial contract, rather than taking ownership.
 Vehicle leasing is available to both businesses and individuals in the UK.
 The biggest difference between personal and business leases is that business leasing is VAT recoverable, so you can claim 100% of the VAT back if the vehicle is solely used for business use, or 50% if the car is used for both business and personal use.

+In addition, leasing a fully electric vehicle (EV) or very efficient Hybrid vehicle for work can offer zero-emissions tax savings.
+In the 2022/23 UK tax year, company car tax for zero-emissions vehicles was as low as 2%.

 Market overview

 In the UK the leasing market has historically been dominated by businesses and fleet customers.
 In recent years however the market has shifted and now personal contracts have the biggest market share.
 This is largely influenced by increasing company car tax for drivers (BIK) and taxable allowances for businesses being affected by vehicle emissions.
 For company car users who opt out, a personal lease contract allows them to have a fixed monthly payment that's subsidised by their employer, but also allows for a more flexible choice of vehicles than a rigid company car policy.
 This is not to be confused with salary sacrifice, in which employers offer car leasing to employees using their pre-tax income.